 The BIBLE for Every-Day Life - Linda Unruh Do you find it hard to pick up your Bible?
 Have you ever prayed the Scriptures for a child, a family member or friend?
 We all have days, and even seasons in life when we feel desperate for God’s Word to come alive.
 This was Linda’s experience when she was challenged with a fresh way to engage in the Bible.
 In this session you will learn simple tools and ideas that will bring the Bible to life and enrich how you talk to God.
 Experience how Jesus can transform you daily.
 This simple approach has the potential to change your life, and the people in your circle of influence!

-The Changing Landscape of Gender and Sexuality in this Generation - Reg Froese Pastors and ministry leaders can often feel overwhelmed or under equipped in ministry in the areas of sexuality, gender, and identity.
-This session will bring greater knowledge, clarity, and hope to these sensitive, controversial, and often confusing topics.
-After describing current tensions between cultural and biblical perspectives, this session will lay out a strong and relevant Christian message about sexuality.
-It will then provide fresh frameworks to help pastors and ministry leaders think well and act compassionately around issues of relationships and sexuality.
-The session will also practically demonstrate how to both engage in relationship and minister well to people affected by broken sexuality, gender, and identity.
+The Changing Landscape of Gender and Sexuality in this Generation - Reg Froese Pastors and ministry leaders can often feel overwhelmed or under equipped in ministry in the areas of gender and sexuality.
+This session will bring greater knowledge and hope to these often sensitive and controversial topics while simultaneously providing practical tools to help you think well and act compassionately regarding these issues.
+Drawing from personal life experience of navigating his own broken sexuality while growing up in the church, Reg will present methods for how to articulate the teaching of Scripture on these topics to children, youth, and adults.
+The session will also practically demonstrate how to engage in relationship and minister well to people in your own life and in your church affected by broken gender and sexuality.
 Reg Froese Bio

 The Power of Effective Time Management - Rachel Price Have you ever felt like there were just not enough hours in the day?
 The Five P’s of effective time management are a vital tool to help us make the most of every minute God has gifted us.
 Whether you are a leader, volunteer, ministry director, or parent, this time management tool will help you to maximize your efficiency.